raycast/ray-so/README.md

 ## Contributing

 We welcome contributions primarily in the form of new presets, prompts, snippets, themes, and bug fixes.

+> [!NOTE]
+> If you're interested in creating a new code theme we recommend forking the project to run your own version.
+However, certain partner themes may be considered.
+Please reach out by creating an issue or [contacting us](mailto:feedback+rayso@raycast.com) first.

 If you're interested in contributing, follow the steps below:

 ### Presets, Prompts, Quicklinks & Snippets